Which Networks Permit Stable Allocations? A Theory of Network-Based Comparisons

 37 Pages Posted: 10 Jan 2019 Last revised: 20 Dec 2021

 Economic agents care about their relative well-being, and the comparisons are usually local: they compare themselves with their neighbors in a social network.
 In this case, a network shapes agents’ preferences and which allocations are satisfying.
 We construct a model in which an agent’s payoff depends on the ranking of their resource allocation among those of their net- work neighbors.
 We say that an allocation is α-stable if no blocking coalition whose size is an α fraction of the population can strictly improve their payoffs.
 We find a sufficient and necessary condition for a network to permit an α-stable allocation: the network has an independent set whose size is at least 1 − α of the network population.
 The characterization of permissive networks holds not only for our baseline ranking preference but also for a range of preferences under which the sets of stable allocations are expanded.
 We also provide a sufficient condition for an allocation to be stable.
 Extensions of the model concern directed networks and the case where agents have limited enforcement power.

-Keywords: network, social ranking, relative comparison, voting, independent set, stability, group stability, random networks, homophily
+Keywords: Network, social ranking, relative comparison, independent set, stable allocations

 Suggested Citation: Suggested Citation